The following was written by Utah Rep. Merrill Nelson and was originally published on DeseretNews.com.

 So, what remedy do we have to restore the proper balance of federalism and protect individual liberty?
 Our Founders foresaw the potential problem and provided a remedy in Article V of the Constitution, governing the amendment process.
 Recognizing that Congress would never act to limit its own power, and that the only effective check on federal power is a rival state power, the Founders provided a fail-safe remedy to the states.
 On application of two-thirds of the states, Congress "shall call a Convention for proposing Amendments, which … shall be valid … as Part of this Constitution, when ratified by … three fourths of the several States."
 By this means, Alexander Hamilton wrote, "We may safely rely on the disposition of the State legislatures to erect barriers against the encroachments of the national authority."
 (Federalist 85.)

-The Utah House of Representatives has approved a resolution (HCR3), joining several other states in calling for an amendment convention to limit the power and jurisdiction of the federal government.
-The resolution awaits Senate approval.
 Some groups oppose this constitutional remedy, fearing that a convention of states will harm the Constitution.
 However, the harm has already been done.
 We seek only to repair and restore the Constitution to protect our individual liberty.
 No physician would deny a prescribed remedy to a dying patient for fear of the outcome.
 Our Founders provided the remedy to preserve liberty — now is the time to use it.
 I urge continuing support of this vital cause.